Vindexus/mcgrules/fastpanda.md

 # The Actions

 ## Draw
-Draw two cards from the top of the draw pile.
+Draw a card from the top of the draw pile.
 Keep in mind your max hand size is 7, described above.

 ## Take
 Take one of the faceup cards from the Backstage area and add it to your hand.
 Immediately replace it with the top card of the draw pile.

 ## Cue
 Place one of the songs in your hand faceup in the first open spot on your board.
-If there are no open spots then you can first discard one of your cued songs and play the song in that spot.
+If there are no open spots then you can first discard one of your cued songs as a free action and play the song from hand into that spot.

 ## Swap
 Take two cued songs from your Board and swap their positions.